torusresearch/customauth-android-sdk/README.md

 ## Installation

-Typically your application should depend on release versions of torus-direct-android-sdk, but you may also use snapshot dependencies for early access to features and fixes, refer to the Snapshot Dependencies section.
+Typically your application should depend on release versions of customauth-android-sdk, but you may also use snapshot dependencies for early access to features and fixes, refer to the Snapshot Dependencies section.
 This project uses [jitpack](https://jitpack.io/docs/) for release management

 Add the relevant dependency to your project: